 For a short holiday, you really will benefit from making sure you choose what is important to you for your visit.

-From Havana, you have the option to take day trips to other very famous locations as well, like mentioned above.
+From Havana, you have the option to take day trips to other very famous locations as well, as mentioned above.
 From Santiago de Cuba you can take a domestic flight, or the 12-hour train journey if you like slow travel!

 If you already know what destinations you want to visit, or don`t know yet but want to find out more about them check out all the information on every Cuban destination to help you decide and make a plan!